Fast adaptive discontinuous basis sets for electronic structure: Numerical results

 In each of the experiments below, we specify a series of primitive functions to serve as the provisional basis.
 These functions are then adaptively filtered following the procedure in Section \ref{sect:adaptive_truncation} to obtain the DG basis used in the calculations.
 Before presenting the results, we outline the procedure here used in the numerical experiments to determine the number of basis functions $N_\mathrm{filt}$ retained in each DG element following the truncation procedure.

 For each of the molecules that we consider, we set up a experiment where a provisional basis is constructed using cc-pVQZ basis functions for each atom, with supports suitably restricted to individual elements.
 Then we perform a HF or DFT calculation using this full DG basis with no filtration, furnishing a reference energy $E_0$.
+Finally, we apply the procedure in Section \ref{sect:cont_proj} to obtain an approximately continuous wavefunction which is used to evaluate the energy.

+We note in all our numerical experiments that with our choice of penalty parameter following the discussion in Section \ref{sect:penalty}, application of the continuous projection does not alter the obtained wavefunctions by more than $10^{-5}$ in $L^2$ norm in practice.
+As such we only report the energies associated with the continuous projected wavefunctions.

 To determine how many basis functions to retain after filtration, we run a series of simulations using the cc-pVQZ provisional basis, sweeping over $N_\mathrm{filt}$ to determine the smallest value such that the obtained energy differs from $E_0$ by less than $10^{-6}$.
 The smallest such number is reported and adopted as the value $N_\mathrm{filt}$ for adaptive filtration for experiments on that molecule.